HomeLatest NewsGovTechBrihaspathi wins ₹106 crore MSRTC contract to install 6,300 CCTV cameras at bus stops

 The company said the contract includes five years of warranty and maintenance support, with predictive and preventive servicing aimed at reducing downtime.

-Public transport agencies in several states have been adding CCTV and command centres as part of broader safety and operations upgrades, particularly in high-footfall areas.
+Public transport agencies in several states have been adding and command centres as part of broader safety and operations upgrades, particularly in high-footfall areas.

 Advertisement

-Rajasekhar Papolu, managing director, Brihaspathi Technologies, said the company’s selection “reinforces our team’s ability to meet large-scale security needs”, adding that it would contribute to “safer public spaces and transport systems in Maharashtra”.
+Rajasekhar Papolu, managing director, Brihaspathi Technologies, said the company’s selection “reinforces our team’s ability to meet large-scale needs”, adding that it would contribute to “safer public spaces and transport systems in Maharashtra”.

 Get the day's headlines from Tech Observer straight in your inbox